Math Games to Play on Family Trips

 It’s not very practical to play cards in the car (especially if you’re driving).
 However, you can play a variation of twenty-one without having to worry about shuffling and dealing, while still getting the mathematical benefits!
 Each player’s goal is to get their total to 100 — or as close to it as they can.

 Each player starts from zero, and take turns to ‘add a card’.
-When a vehicle passes, add up the digits on its number plate and adds the total to the running total: if they have 47 and a car with the number ‘194’ on its plate passes, they would add 1+9+4=14 to their score and say “61”.
+When a vehicle passes, add up the digits on its license plate and adds the total to the running total: if they have 47 and a car with the number ‘194’ on its plate passes, they would add 1+9+4=14 to their score and say “61”.
 They can then choose to ‘stick’ and make that their final score, or twist and add the next number plate to their total.
 If they go over 100, though, bad luck!
 They score nothing.

 Whoever ‘sticks’ closest to 100, wins the round.
 It is traditional for the loser to request “best of 3”, then 5, then 7…